 But the point is, as I said, is that these things do take time.
 And sometimes it’s important to try and find a balance between trimming expenses and, in this case, increasing your income.

 There’s no exact formula for how to actually find this balance, so here is what I would recommend.
 Start by using some of the cost-cutting methods listed above – or whichever one you prefer.
 If doing so is a breeze and you don’t mind doing it at all, I would say you’re doing well.

 However, at a certain point, you may notice a diminishing return.
 As you spend more and more time hunting for deals, it may start to become a bit draining.
 Additionally, spending more time on them may only produce a very small reduction in cost.

 At this point, it may be time to consider a new strategy!

 There are only so many ways to be frugal, but there are many ways to increase your income.
 That is why this is such a powerful concept.
 For most of us, there are two basic ways to earn more: increase your primary income, or create additional income streams.

 Increasing your primary income would come in the form of increasing your salary at work.
-I realize this is easier said than done, but do your homework.
-It could be that your aren’t being compensated fairly when compared to other workers in your city with the same level of experience.
+I realize this is easier said than done but do your homework.
+It could be that you aren’t being compensated fairly when compared with other workers in your city with the same level of experience.